mantoni/eslint_d.js/README.md

 - Automatically starts, stops and restarts the background server.
 - Binds to parent process, editor process or exits after IDLE time.
 - Falls back to bundled eslint if local eslint is missing.
+- Prints fixed file on stdout with `--fix-to-stdout`

 ## Setup